awslabs/aws-dotnet-distributed-cache-provider/README.md

 ![.NET on AWS Banner](./logo.png ".NET on AWS")

 # AWS .NET Distributed Cache Provider
-AWS Dotnet Distributed Cache Provider provides an implementation of IDistributedCache backed by AWS DynamoDB.
+AWS .NET Distributed Cache Provider provides an implementation of IDistributedCache backed by AWS DynamoDB.

 # Getting Started
 .NET has an interface for distributed caching called [IDistributedCache](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed?view=aspnetcore-6.0).
 This library provides an implementation that uses AWS DynamoDB as the underlying datastore.